Who We Are

 Pronunciation: Mah-rk Sm-i-th

 Mark Smith joined the University Writing team in May 2021.
-He is currently a junior pursuing a double major in Professional Writing as well as Psychology.
+He is currently a senior pursuing a double major in Professional Writing as well as Psychology.
 After college, he hopes to find a position in which he can positively influence the lives of others, especially those of children.
-He enjoys a variety of hobbies such as sports, video games, fishing, and hanging out with others.
+He enjoys a variety of hobbies such as sports, video games, fishing, skateboarding, and hanging out with close friends.